tablika/MonkeyMaker/README.md

 var myMonkey = new Monkey(monkeyOptions);
 ```

 The only required field for Monkey is "project.solutionPath".
-However, depending on what you ask Monkey, you may need to add other fields as well.
+However, depending on your needs, you may need to add other fields as well.
 For example, for iTunedConnect integration, you will need to plug in your user name and password.
-Note that this is shared with EventHandlers and ArtifactProcessors so if you have your own package, you can expect your own fields, too.
+Note that this is shared with EventHandlers and ArtifactProcessors so if you have your own plug-in, your plug-in has access to these project settings and can require its own parameters.

 For building your iOS project, simply write the following:
 ```JavaScript